in28minutes/in28minutes.github.io/_posts/2019-10-07-spring-boot-vue-crud-full-stack-with-maven.md

 - Maven 3.0+ for building Spring Boot API Project
 - npm, webpack for building frontend
 - Your favorite IDE.
-We use Eclipse for Java and Visual Studio Code for Frontend - JavaScript, TypeScript, Angular and React.
+We use Eclipse for Java and Visual Studio Code for Frontend - JavaScript, TypeScript, Angular, Vue JS and React.
 - JDK 1.8+
 - Node v8+
 - Embedded Tomcat, built into Spring Boot Starter Web